srobo/docs/competition-simulator.md

 - Back Left
 - Back Right

+These are shown as blue coloured blocks on the robot.
 The `analogue_read` method will return the distance in centimetres, however only measure up to 30cm.

 ### Camera